sdslabs/beast/docs/Features.md

 environment for the challenges.

-- Currently only docker based container runtime support is available but we are extending to create a generalized container runtime interface imThis also means your documentation can now easily stand on its own, without always plementation to support multiple providers similar to what kubernetes does.
+- Currently only docker based container runtime support is available but we are extending to create a generalized container runtime interface.
+This also means your documentation can now easily stand on its own, without always plementation to support multiple providers similar to what kubernetes does.

 - Optionally security or sandboxing capabilities can be further enhanced by using more secure runtime like `runsc` in place